 The bundle can be used to take a deer with equipment legal during the archery (this includes crossbows), firearms, or muzzleloader seasons.

 Antlerless deer harvested with the deer license bundle must be used toward the bag limit for bonus antlerless deer, archery, or muzzleloader.
 When used toward the bonus antlerless deer county quota, the county quota applies.
 See Bonus Antlerless Deer for bonus county quotas.

 The bundle may not be used toward the bag limit for bonus antlerless deer on DNR properties where the bonus antlerless license cannot be used.
 Contact the property (see Public Hunting Areas) or go to hunting.IN.gov for details.

 Legal Hunting Hours

-Legal hunting hours for all deer seasons are from one-half hour before sunrise to one-half hour after sunset
+Legal hunting hours for all deer seasons are from one-half hour before sunrise to one-half hour after sunset.

-Hunters, including those using archery equipment, must meet hunter orange requirements while hunting for deer during firearms (Nov.
-17 – Dec.
-2, 2012), muzzleloader (Dec.
-8 – 23, 2012) and special antlerless firearm (Dec.
-26, 2012 – Jan.
-6, 2013).
+Hunters, including those using archery equipment, must meet hunter orange requirements while hunting for deer during the following seasons: firearms (Nov.
+12-27, 2022), muzzleloader (Dec.
+3-18, 2022), and deer reduction (Nov.
+12, 2022 - Jan.
+31, 2023 in deer reduction zones).